Starch: Food

 Starch is the most common carbohydrate in the human diet and is contained in many staple foods.
 The major sources of starch intake worldwide are the cereals (rice, wheat, and maize) and the root vegetables (potatoes and cassava).
-Many other starchy foods are grown, some only in specific climates, including acorns, arrowroot, arracacha, bananas, barley, breadfruit, buckwheat, canna, colocasia, katakuri, kudzu, malanga, millet, oats, oca, polynesian arrowroot, sago, sorghum, sweet potatoes, rye, taro, chestnuts, water chestnuts, arrowroot and yams, and many kinds of beans, such as favas, lentils, mung beans, peas, and chickpeas.
+Many other starchy foods are grown, some only in specific climates, including acorns, arrowroot, arracacha, bananas, barley, breadfruit, buckwheat, canna, colocasia, cuckoo-pint, katakuri, kudzu, malanga, millet, oats, oca, polynesian arrowroot, sago, sorghum, sweet potatoes, rye, taro, chestnuts, water chestnuts, and yams, and many kinds of beans, such as favas, lentils, mung beans, peas, and chickpeas.

 Before processed foods, people consumed large amounts of uncooked and unprocessed starch-containing plants, which contained high amounts of resistant starch.
 Microbes within the large intestine ferment or consume the starch, producing short-chain fatty acids, which are used as energy, and support the maintenance and growth of the microbes.
 Upon cooking, starch is transformed from an insoluble, difficult-to-digest granule into readily accessible glucose chains with very different nutritional and functional properties.

 In current diets, highly processed foods are more easily digested and release more glucose in the small intestine—less starch reaches the large intestine and more energy is absorbed by the body.
 It is thought that this shift in energy delivery (as a result of eating more processed foods) may be one of the contributing factors to the development of metabolic disorders of modern life, including obesity and diabetes.

 The amylose/amylopectin ratio, molecular weight and molecular fine structure influences the physicochemical properties as well as energy release of different types of starches.
 In addition, cooking and food processing significantly impacts starch digestibility and energy release.
 Starch has been classified as rapidly digestible starch, slowly digestible starch and resistant starch, depending upon its digestion profile.
 Raw starch granules resist digestion by human enzymes and do not break down into glucose in the small intestine - they reach the large intestine instead and function as prebiotic dietary fiber.
 When starch granules are fully gelatinized and cooked, the starch becomes easily digestible and releases glucose quickly within the small intestine.
 When starchy foods are cooked and cooled, some of the glucose chains re-crystallize and become resistant to digestion again.
 Slowly digestible starch can be found in raw cereals, where digestion is slow but relatively complete within the small intestine.
 Widely used prepared foods containing starch are bread, pancakes, cereals, noodles, pasta, porridge and tortilla.

-During cooking with high heat, sugars released from starch can react with amino acids via the Maillard reaction, forming advanced glycation end-products, (AGEs), contributing aromas, flavors and texture to foods.
+During cooking with high heat, sugars released from starch can react with amino acids via the Maillard reaction, forming advanced glycation end-products (AGEs), contributing aromas, flavors and texture to foods.
 One example of a dietary AGE is acrylamide.
 Recent evidence suggests that the intestinal fermentation of dietary AGEs may be associated with insulin resistance, atherosclerosis, diabetes and other inflammatory diseases.
 This may be due to the impact of AGEs on intestinal permeability.

 Starch gelatinization during cake baking can be impaired by sugar competing for water, preventing gelatinization and improving texture.